 1. Create an Awesome Profile that Reflects Your Brand

-Your Twitter profile, comprised of your username, profile picture, bio, and header image, is a direct reflection of your business and brand.
+Your Twitter profile comprises your username, profile and header images, bio, location, birthdate, website, and theme color.
+You can also pin one of your Tweets to the top of your profile.
+Your profile acts as a direct reflection of your business and brand.
 A heavily branded, visually strong profile allows visitors to immediately connect with a business’s image in a single glance.

 2. Understand Your Platform